-As well as being taught by Miss Dardecker, Mrs Platt, Miss Fox and Mr Spiers, Year 5 will be supported by our teaching assistants, Mrs Quick, Mrs Illsley and Mr Bodymore, and will also have some lessons taught by Mrs Vaughan.
+As well as being taught by Miss Dardecker and Mrs Vaughan in Cavell Class, Miss Heslop in Carroll Class, and Mrs Marsh and Mrs Small in Christie class, Year 5 will be supported by our teaching assistants – Mrs Parkinson, Mrs Starr, Mrs Illsley and Mr Jones.

-We ask that you make sure that your child’s uniform is all labelled with their full name or initials; this will help unite lost jumpers with their owners!
+We ask that you make sure that your child’s uniform is all labelled with their full name or initials; this will help us to unite lost jumpers with their owners!

-In order for your child to receive their prefect badge, they must ensure that they do all of their readings, hand all their homework in on time, display a positive attitude to learning, be punctual, wear correct school uniform (including P.E. kit) and set an excellent example of behaviour and conduct to other children.
-Those children who successfully earn their prefect badge, will have extra privileges; treats, outings and may be selected for special jobs.
+In order for your child to receive their prefect badge, they must ensure that they do all of the following: complete their readings, spellings and times tables; hand all their homework in on time; display a positive attitude to learning; be punctual; wear correct school uniform (including P.E. kit) and set an excellent example of behaviour and conduct to other children.
+Those children who successfully earn their prefect badge will have extra privileges such as treats or outings and may be selected for special jobs.

-We welcome any support in class from parents, be it walking or accompanying the children on visits, reading with children in class or getting messy with art and DT.
-We know there are a lot of skills out there, so please talk to us if you think you would like to help.
+Although there are currently restrictions with extra outside visitors in class, if the situation changes, we welcome any support in class from parents, be it walking or accompanying the children on visits, reading with children in class or getting messy with art and DT.
+We know there are a lot of skills out there, so please complete the slip below if you think you would like to help.

 If you have any queries on any of the information listed above please contact your child’s class teacher.
-The class teacher should also be your first point of contact should you have any concerns throughout the year.
-We are all looking forward to an action packed productive year.
+For the moment, this will need to be via the school office.
+We are all looking forward to an action packed, productive year.